March 15, 2023

 As I tuck you into your bed of flowers, as you rest your head upon the meadows waiting for tomorrow's dew, listen, my children, listen.

-Long ago, before you were born, before you were even formed of light, there was only me and Moon.
+Long ago, before you were born, before you were even formed of light, there was no darkness.
+There was no night.
+There was only me and Moon.
 We loved one another with a passionate love—caressing in the sky, joining in a mighty dance, sending beams of radiance shooting through the solar system.
 Planets circled around us, drawn by the gravity of our love, humming along to our song.

 When we discovered our love would bring forth life, we planned the world.
 We formed it out of ourselves, planted it, dreamed up this place for you to live, to grow, and flourish—the rivers, the mountains, the valleys, every creature that stirs above and below.
 The plants grew thick and strong.
 The animals frollicked and feasted.
 Still we waited for you.